 India Travel Budget

-The following is an overview of our the cost of traveling in India for TWO travelers (a husband/wife couple) in each location we visited.
+The following is an overview of our India travel budget showing our costs of traveling in India for TWO travelers (a husband/wife couple) in each location we visited.

 The table below does not include transport or communication costs or incidentals such as water, toilet paper, etc. — but should give you a good idea of what it might cost to travel through various parts of India for two months in August/September.